Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation: Verification of Concealability

-Sufficiency: We now prove that if there exists no secret cycle $\mathcal{C}_{S_d}$ in $G_d$, then $G$ is concealable.
+Sufficiency: We now prove that if there exists no secret state in $G_d$, then $G$ is concealable.
 By contrapositive, assume that $G$ is unconcealable.
-Then there exists a corresponding (arbitrarily long) $s$-revealing sequence $\lambda_s=\lambda_1s\lambda_2$ with $s\in E_S$ according to Definition 3.
-In conclusion, there exists a secret cycle $\mathcal{C}_{S_d}$ in $G_d$ by following Lemma~1. \end{proof}
+Then, there exists a corresponding $s$-revealing sequence $\lambda_s=\lambda_1s\lambda_2$ with $s\in E_S$ according to Definition \ref{defunConcealable}.
+In conclusion, there exists a secret state in $G_d$ by following Lemma~\ref{lemmaSstate}.